valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-form-flow-definition.md

 document.

 Each of these properties supports more than one expression, e.g. when a step is opened, external data from more than one source is retrieved.
+These expressions are evaluated in order.

 ```json
 {